 Reverse-engineer Customer Success Before Thinking of Onboarding

-A Product Manager must always consider all the angles.
+A What is a product manager?
+A product manager is the person who’s job is to ensure a product’s overall success and leads the teams related to the product.
+This title… must always consider all the angles.
 And, in this line of work, there are simply too many!

 A mixture of a developer, marketer, and designer; every area of product success is touched by the PM.
 However, these can also be sections of the company where product people have any direct authority over.
 Rather, they must work in agreement with other departments, employing persuasion and (yes!) concessions to protect their product vision.